 When I asked Action Nan for recommendations how to begin to address the plastic problem, she suggested drawing attention to single use plastic at your favorite establishments, using a refillable water jug, and bringing a refillable coffee cup to your café.

 She’s seen first-hand the damage plastic can do to marine life, and she is determined to leave things better than she found them for her grandchildren.
-Pat is scheduled to give a TEDx talk about her experiences.
-I can’t wait to see it.
+In early 2020, Pat gave a TEDx talk about her experiences.

 Action Nan’s passion about reducing plastic trash is contagious.
 She’s created meaning in her life by spearheading litter pick up in the UK, and she’s influenced thousands of others along the way.
 After all, we can all say, “I am somebody.”